If MSC Cruises has its way, it’ll eventually be as well known in North America as brands like Carnival, Norwegian and Royal Caribbean.

 With prices that are often considerably lower than the competition and ships which have significantly raised the company’s profile, MSC is definitely making a splash with North American cruisers.

-It’s worth noting, however, that the Italian line has encountered a few growing pains along the way, especially with regards to the differing needs of an American audience.
+It’s worth noting, however, that the Italian line has encountered a few growing pains along the way, especially in regard to the differing needs of an American audience.

 A Basic Introduction To MSC Cruises